kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(6\) A launch operator may conduct rehearsals at the same time if joint rehearsals do not create hazardous conditions, such as changing a hardware configuration that affects public safety, during the rehearsal.

-\(b\) *Countdown rehearsal.* A launch operator must conduct a rehearsal using the countdown plan, procedures, and checklist required by §417.111(l).
+\(b\) *Countdown rehearsal.* A launch operator must conduct a rehearsal using the countdown plan, procedures, and checklist required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.111   Launch plans.|§417.111]](l).
 A countdown rehearsal must familiarize launch personnel with all countdown activities, demonstrate that the planned sequence of events is correct, and demonstrate that there is adequate time allotted for each event.
-A launch operator must hold a countdown rehearsal after the assembly of the launch vehicle and any launch support systems into their final configuration for flight and before the launch readiness review required by §417.117.
+A launch operator must hold a countdown rehearsal after the assembly of the launch vehicle and any launch support systems into their final configuration for flight and before the launch readiness review required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.117   Reviews.|§417.117]].

-\(c\) *Emergency response rehearsal.* A launch operator must conduct a rehearsal of the emergency response section of the accident investigation plan required by §417.111(h)(2).
+\(c\) *Emergency response rehearsal.* A launch operator must conduct a rehearsal of the emergency response section of the accident investigation plan required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.111   Launch plans.|§417.111]](h)(2).
 A launch operator must conduct an emergency response rehearsal for a first launch of a new vehicle, for any additional launch that involves a new safety hazard, or for any launch where more than a year has passed since the last rehearsal.

-\(d\) *Communications rehearsal.* A launch operator must rehearse each part of the communications plan required by §417.111(k), either as part of another rehearsal or during a communications rehearsal.
+\(d\) *Communications rehearsal.* A launch operator must rehearse each part of the communications plan required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.111   Launch plans.|§417.111]](k), either as part of another rehearsal or during a communications rehearsal.

 ### §417.121   Safety critical preflight operations.